Skip to content

 What does it mean to commemorate something?

-Commemoration isn’t just limited to one or two days a year, it can be attending a national service on Remembrance Sunday or visiting a local cemetery to pause by a headstone and pay your respects to the fallen.
+Commemoration isn’t just limited to one or two days a year, it can be attending a national memorial service on Remembrance Sunday or visiting a local cemetery to pause by a headstone and pay your respects to the fallen.

 To commemorate means to show respect for someone or something.
 This could include laying a wreath at a ceremony, talking to family about the two world wars or taking a moment out of our busy lives to pause and reflect on the sacrifice given by past generations.